Christianity Clarifications (just looking at the facts)

 The years between are still known as the Middle Ages by some and the

 there is no official date for the start of the middle/dark ages, I think we can all agree that 1,000 years passed.

 Before-After the Dark Age

-Philosophy, as a serious endeavor, is still somewhat strange to me because philosophers continually rehash old ancient logical arguments but never
+Philosophy, as a serious endeavor, is still somewhat strange to me because philosophers continually rehash old-ancient

 - Aristarchus of Samos was born in 310 BC.

 - He proposed that the Sun was the center of our world, not the Earth